wolfgangmuender/InspectorTodo/README.md

 A list of allowed statuses in the issue tracker, like "Backlog" or "Todo".

+#### Report Fields

+A comma separated list of issue fields that should be displayed on validation errors. e.g. customfield_11300,customfield_11301 The custom field names will be resolved in the output.

 #### Files

 If there are files in the project that should not be parsed (e.g. because they belong to another project), you can configure a whitelist of files here, relative to the project root.
 Compare the entries from the example config for details.